The opportunity of a lifetime—that’s what a major in Business Management can mean for you.

 If you choose to study abroad (you should!), you’ll have a world of choices, with business-school partners from China to England to Argentina to help you complete the global-business component.
 When you come back, we’ll be eager to help you research and write a senior capstone to help show employers what you’ve learned, and what you can contribute.

-Navigating the BUS major is as easy as 1-2-3:
+Navigating the BUS major is straightforward:

 1. Required Courses